shijistar/enum-plus/README.md

 ### 2. Standard Format (Recommended)

-The standard format includes both a `value` and a `label` for each enum member.
+The standard format includes both a `value` and a `label` for each enum item.
 This is the most commonly used format and is recommended for most cases.
-This format allows you to specify a display text for each enum member, which can be used in UI components.
+This format allows you to specify a display text for each enum item, which can be used in UI components.
 For enabling localization support for the `label` field, please refer to the [Localization](#localization) section.

 ```js
 import { Enum } from 'enum-plus';